jicksta/sync-evernote/README.md

 # jicksta/sync-evernote
+## For the note-taking data hackers

-Given a Evernote developer token, this Docker container will idempotently fetch the following datasets from your Evernote account:
+Given a Evernote developer token, this Docker container will progressively and idempotently fetch the following datasets from your Evernote account:

 * All sync chunks (including notes, notebooks)
 * A simple list of notebooks

-Files are saved into the `data/` volume as JSON and "lossless" YAML-serialized Thrift objects.
+Files are saved into the `/mnt/sync-evernote/data` volume as JSON and YAML-marshalled Thrift Ruby objects.

-This system does not download note bodies, yet.
-Coming soon!
+*This system does not download note bodies, yet.
+Coming soon!*

-No data is written to your Evernote account by this synchronizer -- only reads.
+This code does not use any write APIs; it only ever reads.

 ## A note on performance